Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Curated retail and walkable lifestyle drives a different buyer pool than commodity off-plan.

-- High service charges – AED 22–26/sqft on prime towers – chew into net yield.
+- Higher service charges – AED 22–26/sqft on prime towers – build into the net yield model.

-- Thin resale market because launches are small – fewer comparables when you exit.
+- Thinner resale market because launches are small – fewer comparables when you exit.

-- Launch ticket prices skewed high – AED 4M+ on most 1-bed launches in 2026.
+- Launch ticket prices skew high – AED 4M+ on most 1-bed launches in 2026.

-- Few options for the AED 1.5–2.5M ticket buyer; this is not a starter-unit developer.
+- Limited options for the AED 1.5–2.5M ticket buyer; Meraas sits at the prime tier, not the starter-unit segment.

 4. Ellington Properties – best for the boutique design-led buyer